emanuellecarvalho/emanuellecarvalho/README.md

 ## I'm Emanuelle Carvalho

-  * 👩‍💻 I'm transitioning my career to the Front-end Development Area.
+  * 👩‍💻 I'm transitioning my career to the Front-end Development.
   * 💻 I have learned about HTML, CSS and JavaScript
   * 📚 Studying Systems Analysis and Development at Anhembi Morumbi (EaD)